DylanVann/react-native-fast-image/README.md

 ### `source.cache?: enum`

-- `FastImage.priority.immutable` - **(Default)** - Only updates if url changes.
+- `FastImage.cache.immutable` - **(Default)** - Only updates if url changes.
-- `FastImage.priority.web` - Use headers and follow normal caching procedures.
+- `FastImage.cache.web` - Use headers and follow normal caching procedures.
-- `FastImage.priority.cacheOnly` - Only show images from cache, do not make any network requests.
+- `FastImage.cache.cacheOnly` - Only show images from cache, do not make any network requests.

 ---